-The data content and structure of products creating from an S-100 Product Specification is defined in an Application Schema.
+The data content and structure of products created from an S-100 Product Specification is defined in an Application Schema.
 Application schemas are fundamental elements of any S-100 based Product Specification.
 The General Feature Model of S-100 (Part 3) specifies the rules for developing an Application Schema which includes the conceptual model for features and their characteristics and associations.